Jacksonville Housing Market

 Jacksonville has transitioned from a late-cycle seller’s market into a more measured, balanced market.

-Key backdrops include the Federal Reserve, inflation, mortgage rate direction, and buyer confidence in order to determine whether this rebalancing continues gently or accelerates.
+Key backdrops for 2026 include the Federal Reserve, inflation, mortgage rate direction, and buyer confidence in order to determine whether this rebalancing continues gently or accelerates.

 If rates ease, buyer activity could recover; if not, expect continued softening in offers and more negotiation room for buyers.